PSIXs/HackYoutubeAgeRestriction/README.md

 ## Contributing

-We are always to accecpt your pull requests and feedbacks
+We are always happy to accecpt your pull requests and feedbacks

 ## Authors